Program overview

 The Master of Public Health with Specialization in Indigenous and Northern Health at Lakehead University is designed to equip students with the necessary skills and knowledge to address health issues specific to Indigenous and Northern communities.
 This program emphasizes a comprehensive understanding of public health principles while focusing on the unique challenges faced by these populations.
 Students can choose to complete the program through Distance Education or attend classes on-campus in a full-time format.
 The program aims to foster a deep appreciation for cultural sensitivity and the importance of community engagement in public health initiatives.

-The Master of Public Health program with a specialization in Indigenous and Northern Health has a structured approach to ensure comprehensive learning.
+The Master of Public Health program with a specialization in Indigenous and Northern Health has a structured approach to learning, ensuring that students gain both theoretical knowledge and practical experience.
 The program can be completed in two formats:

-- Flexible full-time program - Students can complete the program at a distance within 12 terms (4 years).
+- Flexible full-time program: Students can attend evening sections and complete the program at a distance within 12 terms (4 years).

 All students are required to complete a total of 6 full-course equivalents (FCEs), which include: